alfonsomestre/WA/readme.md

 * See the picture of the state of the weather for today.
 * Swipe on the main screen to see the weather of different cities.
 * Scroll down to get more information about the weather, such as: temp min and max, wind, dawn and dusk, among others.
+* Get the Weather in your actual location
+* Supports landscape and portrait orientatios.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.